Skuzee/ESS-Adapter/README.md

 Currently this code only works with 16MHz Atmel AVR boards due to some of the supporting libraries having AVR specific assembly code.

 ## Settings Menu Controller Shortcuts
 Connecting the adapter to a computer via usb and opening a serial monitor (like the one in the Arduino IDE) will allow you to view the current settings.
+Settings are saved in EEPROM and persist through power cycles.
+Currently when OOT or Yoshi Story  is selected as the active button map, the ESS defaults back to ON.
+Generic Map does not have ESS functionality and defaults to OFF.
+The 'factory default' settings are: Game OOT, ESS ON, Input Display ON.

 Gamecube Controller:
 Press and Hold L and R triggers all the way in.
 Press X Y and Start for ~3 seconds to reset the controller.
+Keep L and R held while changing settings.
+- D-pad Left/Right will change between N64 button mappings.
+Currently There is OOT, Yoshi Story, and a Generic Map.
+- D-pad Up Enables ESS.
+- D-pad Down Disables ESS.
+- A toggles Input Display
+- Pressing Z

+N64 Controller:
+Press and Hold L and R buttons.
+~~Mash~~ Press all 4 c buttons at once momentarily.
 Keep L and R held.
-D-pad Left/Right will change between N64 button mappings.
+- D-pad Left/Right will change between N64 button mappings.
 Currently There is OOT, Yoshi Story, and a Generic Map.
-D-pad Up/Down will change between ESS options.
-Currently There is ESS ON and ESS OFF for OOT and Yoshi Story.
-When OOT/Yoshi game is selected, the ESS defaults to ON.
-Generic Map does not have ESS functionality.
+- D-pad Up Enables ESS.
+- D-pad Down Disables ESS.
+- A toggles Input Display

 ## Wiring
 Any digital input pins will work. **Make sure you have them set correctly at the top of the .ino file.** Depending on the board and layout sometimes I use different pins, so double check.
 Pins 10,14,15,16,18,19 are used for optional RGB indicator lights.